S&H $9 (in the USA)

 I do not have any cotters that will accept Raleigh "R" nuts.

 These days, not everyone is comfortable trying to file a pair of cotters to the correct depth and and at the same angle.
-So, I made a fixture that allows me to accurately remove more metal to make them a good fit for the typical Raleigh crank.
-Unfortunately modifying the cotters eats up time, so I have to charge $4.50 each for the modified ones vs. $3.50 for the unmodified cotters.
+So, I made a fixture that allows me to accurately machine them to be a good fit for the typical Raleigh crank.
+Unfortunately modifying the cotters eats up time, so I have to charge $4.50 each for the modified ones vs. $3.00 for the unmodified cotters.

 Not all Peugeots take the